alisabrigok/run-multiple-npm-scripts/README.md

 - Then for each element of this array, we conditionally created our command.

-`path.join(os.homedir(), 'Desktop/run-custom-npm-scripts/example-outside/outside')` -> gets the path of the file we want to execute, by starting from home directory of any operation system.
+`path.join(os.homedir(), 'Desktop/run-custom-npm-scripts/example-outside/outside')` -> gets the path of the file we want to execute, by starting from the home directory of any operating system.

 - Finally we used a child process to execute the command we just created.

-And voila, again new tabs open for each command and they gets executed.
+And voila, again new tabs open for each command and they get executed.

 Same logic as the easy way applies here from the package.json.